 Meals are served in a half-staffed dining facility unless there are too few units at drill to justify starting up the grills.
 In that case, be prepared for MREs or to do some extreme budget shopping at whatever chain restaurant is so hard up for business that they’ll dive through all the hoops that the Army makes them go through to sell burnt burgers to soldiers.

-Vegetarians, understand you’ll be eating the chicken caesar with no chicken.
+Vegetarians, understand you’ll be eating the chicken caesar salad with no chicken.
 Sorry about that.
 Still better than a veggie omelet, though.

 Finally, release formation